Sign In

 • factors that influence academic achievement, such as focus in the classroom.

-To help your child hit the 60-minute mark, come up with fun ways to add a little more activity for the whole family.
-It doesn’t matter what it looks like – an organized soccer match or a game of tag with mom or dad at the park.
+Come up with fun ways for the whole family to play.
+It doesn’t matter what it looks like – an organized soccer match or a backyard game of tag.
 Finding ways to add a little more activity to every day can mean big health benefits for your children.
-Try one of these activities for your family.
+Try one of these activities as a family.

 Get Out And Play Every Day